 Paws Dog Training & Behaviour Dundee is committed to providing, safe, positive, fun and reward based training for all of its canine companions.
-We do not use any aversion techniques or negative training styles and all training methods are deigned to suit each dogs specific needs.
+I have never, or will ever, use any aversion techniques or negative training styles and all my training methods are designed to suit each dogs specific needs and care requirements.

-With two years experience working with rescue dogs and assistance dogs, Craig has gained varied and broad skills which will set you and your dog up for success.
-With the unique knowledge he has learned, along with a passion for dogs, he feels this allows him to give you and your pets a happier, more organised and loving, fulfilling relationship.
-With qualifications covering Animal First Aid, Canine Aggression and Rehabilitation, Canine Body Language, Puppy Development and several more, Craig will combine these with his experience to provide you with an in depth, fully bespoke and comprehensive training experience.
+With over three years experience working with rescue and ex rescue dogs, highly trained assistance dogs and unruly family pets, I have gained varied and broad skills which will set you and your dog up for success.
+Dealing with issues such as dog or human reactivity, over excitement, anxiety fear or nervousness, poor recall or general obedience or even full on aggression can be daunting for any dog owner, but I can help you overcome these issues.
+With my unique and relaxed approach, along with a passion for all dogs, I will help to provide you and your pets with a happier, calmer and more loving relationship.
+With qualifications covering Animal First Aid, Canine Aggression and Rehabilitation, Canine Body Language, Puppy Development and several more, I will combine my knowledge and experience to provide you with an in depth, fully bespoke and comprehensive training experience that offers amazing results.

 A story to show just what we mean to them